-The business community in the country has been affected by the limitations imposed during the pandemic and companies face difficulties in accessing their customers and partners through existing traditional distribution networks.
-In response to the COVID-19 effects, companies have shifted further to digital commerce, setting up their digital presence through online platforms/marketplaces, including their own direct-to-customer commerce platforms1.
+The business community in the country has been affected by the limitations imposed during the pandemic and companies face difficulties in accessing its customers and partners through existing traditional distribution networks.
+In response to the COVID-19 effects, companies have shifted further to digital commerce, setting up their digital presence through online platforms/marketplaces, including own direct-to customer commerce platforms1.
 The pandemic has emphasized previously existing challenges: e.g. insufficient digitalization overall, lack of sufficient business-friendly frameworks, policies and regulations for e-commerce, digitalization of operations, taxation, market access, including online exports.
 For example, it is difficult to refund VAT for e-commerce exports.
-Women are even more disadvantaged by more difficult access to financing, above -mentioned lack of digital skills and stereotypical attitudes in the communities.